mboehmerm/Touch-Display-ST7735-160x128/Arduino/libraries/README.md

-Unzip the file LVGL.zip and copy the folder LVGL to Arduino\libraries if you want to use this version of LVGL
+download and unzip the file LVGL.zip and copy the folder LVGL to Arduino\libraries if you want to use this version of LVGL